nbramblett/AdventOfCode2022/README.md

 ### Day 9
 I scored really well here!
 Rank 284 globally.
 Taking a bit of extra time to write a reusable Knot class definitely paid off in part 2, where I could just extend my solution to part 1 for 10 Knots.

+### Day 10
+Extremely salty that I misread the prompt at first and set X's starting value to 0 instead of 1.
+That definitely cost me at least a thousand places on the leaderboard :(